trickjurgen/recipe-exercise/README.md

 - OpenAPI documentation
 - update documentation
 - UI or postman scripts or .. ?

+nice to haves / experiments?

 - use external service for data?
 - wiremock test for external svc?
+- SOAP controller (same as json api, but give xml)
+- testcontainers